Carmengar/Cystic_fibrosis_-analysis/README.md

   Join the new object into physeq
   ```
   physeq = phyloseq(OTU, TAX, sampledata)
+  physeq
   ```
+  You can see the different objects merge in `physeq` an their characteristics:nº of taxa, samples, sample variables and the different taxonomic ranks.
 ## Preprocessing
 In order to continue the analysis a preprocessing step is needed to prepare the data.
 - Order the `Time` variable in the `sampledata` object.